bamos/ecos.torch/README.md

 # Tests

-After installing the library with `luarocks`, our tests at [test.lua](https://github.com/bamos/ecos.torch/blob/master/test.lua) can be run with `th test.lua`.
+After installing the library with `luarocks`, our tests in [test.lua](https://github.com/bamos/ecos.torch/blob/master/test.lua) can be run with `th test.lua`.